September 1, 2009

 The Greater Gehry Is a Smaller Gehry

 It’s been a tough year for the world’s most famous architect.
-But the losses may just have saved Gehry from his own success.

 When I visited Biloxi, Mississippi, in 2005, about six weeks after Hurricane Katrina, I discovered that, among the endless antebellum mansions and ordinary homes flattened by the storm surge, a nearly completed Frank Gehry–designed museum, the Ohr-O’Keefe, had been mangled by a runaway casino barge.
 At the time, my reaction to that small tragedy—trivial when compared to everything around it—was pure schadenfreude.
 I saw it as a divine joke played on an architect who was crying out for a little comeuppance.